Miles Dempsey: Between the wars

-After the war ended the 1st Royal Berkshires served in the Allied occupation of the Rhineland.
-On 16 February 1919 Dempsey returned to the UK on leave.
+After the war ended, the 1st Royal Berkshires served in the Allied occupation of the Rhineland.
+On 16 February 1919, Dempsey returned to the UK on leave.
 During the summer he played two first-class cricket matches for Sussex against Oxford University and Northamptonshire.

-The 1st Battalion was re-formed at Chiseldon Camp in Wiltshire in June and Dempsey rejoined it.
+The 1st Battalion was re-formed at Chiseldon Camp in Wiltshire in June, and Dempsey rejoined it.
 In September it was sent to Iraq, where it helped suppress the Iraqi revolt of 1920.
-In August 1920, it moved to Iran, where it formed part of North Persia Force (Norperforce) in the Russian Civil War.
+The following August, it moved to Iran, where it formed part of North Persia Force (Norperforce) in the Russian Civil War.
 While his battalion was stationed in Iran, Dempsey took up Pelmanism.
 In late 1921 it moved again, this time to Bareilly, India, and Dempsey took over C Company.
 In 1922 he returned to England for his first leave in almost three years.
 He went back to India later in the year before returning to England again in 1923, this time to take up an appointment at the Royal Military College, Sandhurst.

-While at Sandhurst Dempsey commanded No. 1 Platoon of No. 1 Company, which was commanded by Major Richard O'Connor, who was later to serve under Dempsey.
-Dempsey remained in this post until 1927, when he returned to duties with his regiment.
+While at Sandhurst, Dempsey commanded No. 1 Platoon of No. 1 Company, which was commanded by Major Richard O'Connor, who was later to serve under Dempsey.
+Another who he would later encounter, and become great friends with, was Frederick Browning, then a captain and the college's adjutant.
+Dempsey remained in this post until 1927 when he returned to duties with his regiment.
 This time he was posted to the 2nd Battalion, which was serving in Germany as part of the British Army of the Rhine (BAOR).
 Dempsey took over B Company, and spent a large amount of his time travelling, mainly by bicycle, around Europe, visiting battlefields of old wars, as well as likely scenes of battle in any future conflicts.
 The 2nd Battalion returned to the UK in 1928.
 Between 1926 and 1932, he played Minor Counties Championship cricket for Berkshire.
 He also played football and hockey.

-In January 1930 Dempsey was admitted to the Staff College, Camberley, graduating in December 1931.
+In January 1930, Dempsey was admitted to the Staff College, Camberley, graduating in December 1931.
 His fellow students in the Junior Division included numerous future general officers, including William Gott, George Hopkinson, George Symes, Maurice Chilton, Walter Mallaby, Stuart Rawlins and John Nichols.
 The Senior Division attending from 1929 to 1930 included Neil Ritchie, Herbert Lumsden, George Erskine, Ivor Hughes, Reginald Denning, Harold Redman and Ian Playfair, while in Dempsey's second year, the Junior Division, attending from 1931 to 1932, included Brian Horrocks, Sidney Kirkman, Frank Simpson, Joseph Baillon, Arthur Dowler, Thomas Rees, Keith Arbuthnott and Cameron Nicholson.
 The instructors in Dempsey's first year included Henry Maitland Wilson and Trafford Leigh-Mallory.
-Boy Browning was the college adjutant.
 Nearly all of these men were to achieve high rank in the upcoming war.